 The Archimedes biodegradable stent (amg International-GmbH, Winsen, Germany) has a gentle fluted-shaped curve.
-The cross-sectional profile shows two threads woven as a double helix with a central lumen (Figure 1).
-The double helical design along the entire length of the stent allows dual drainage of fluid, through the center lumen of the stent and also on the outside.
+The cross-sectional profile shows two threads woven as a double helix two with a central lumen (Figure 1).
+The double helical design along the entire length of the stent allows dual drainage of fluid - through the center lumen of the stent ans also on the outside.
 The proximal end of the stent has a smooth tapering to allow for atraumatic insertion through the papilla.
 The distal end of the stent has a split flap to minimize migration.
-There are three available calibers (6, 8 and 10-French) and lengths ranging from 40mm up to 225mm.
+There are three available calibers (6, 8 and 10-French) and lengths range from 40mm up to 225mm.
 In this study, only 6 and 10-French diameter and at different lengths (4-12cm) were used.

-Based on the degradation profile, the stents were classified as fast (12 days), medium (20 days) and slow (11 weeks).
-Degradation occurs via hydrolysis.
+Based on the degradation profile, the stents are classified as fast (12 days), medium (20 days), and slow (11 weeks).
+Degradation occurs through hydrolysis.
 Barium sulphate is embedded throughout the materials allowing for fluoroscopic visualization.
-The choice of stent was decided by the operator based on clinical characteristics (e.g. fast degrading stent was placed for post-ERCP pancreatitis prophylaxis).
+The choice of stent was decided by the operator based on clinical characteristics (e.g. for post-ERCP pancreatitis prophylaxis fast degrading stent was placed).